 Add water

 Draining some of the water from your pool and adding fresh water can help dilute the amount of chlorine.
 This may work if your chlorine level is elevated only slightly.
-If it is very high, this may not be an option because of the amount of water needed.
+This may not be an option if it is very high because of the water needed.

 Add chlorine neutralizer or other chemicals

-If you are looking to reduce the chlorine level quickly, you can add chemicals to your pool to help.
+If you want to reduce the chlorine level quickly, add chemicals to your pool to help.
 A chlorine neutralizer works effectively and rapidly.
 If the chlorine level is very high, you may need to add a second dose.

 Common chlorine neutralizers are sodium thiosulfate and hydrogen peroxide.